What is neurofibromatosis?

 - Learning difficulties (speech problems) and behavioural problems (25–40% have learning disabilities, 5–10% may have mental retardation)

-- Tumours on the optic nerve which can cause visual loss
+- Tumours on the optic nerve; these can cause visual loss

 - High blood pressure and other blood problems

-- Tumours on the spine and brain: increase risk of epilepsy
+- Tumours on the spine and brain; these increase risk of epilepsy

 - Tumours or lesions on the gastrointestinal tract that may cause bleeding or obstruction

-Most tumours in both NF1 and NF2 are non-cancerous (benign).
-But benign tumour enlargement can interfere with vital functions.
-It is estimated that a person with NF1 has a 3-15% increased risk for developing cancerous tumours.
+Although most tumours are benign (non-cancerous), it is estimated that a person with NF1 has a 3–15% increased risk for developing cancerous tumours.